efarish/portfolio/llm/rag_ondemand/README.md

 If the Docker image is built without using CloudForamtion, the same properties above will need to be populated in the file `./docker/.env`.

+### React Web App

+The last step in CloudFormation `create-pipeline` is to create a property file for the React app.
+This file contains the API Gateway URL is copied to `REACT_S3_BUCKET` described above.

 ## Lessons Learned

 LlamaIndex makes it easy to develop RAG services.
 The load testing I did discovered bottlenecks I hadn't considered.
 In this case, the token rate limit for my OpenAI account limited the number of simultaneous requests I could make to the service.
 It was also easy to build a frontend client using React.